 In November 2015, it issued an exchangeable note, or the Ascendent Note, to Ascendent in the principal amount of US\$51.7 million.
 In August 2017, RYB Education Limited redeemed US\$3.35 million of the principal amount under the Ascendent Note with proceeds from the exchangeable notes described below.
-The remaining balance of US\$48.35 million under the Ascendent Note will be automatically exchanged into 7,927,168 Class A ordinary shares and 2,831,131 Class B ordinary shares of our company to be transferred to Ascendent by RYB Education Limited immediately after the completion of this offering.
+The remaining balance of US\$48.35 million under the Ascendent Note will be automatically exchanged into 8,083,612 Class A ordinary shares and 2,831,131 Class B ordinary shares of our company to be transferred to Ascendent by RYB Education Limited immediately after the completion of this offering, pursuant to the exchangeable note and a supplemental adjustment arrangement between Ascendent and RYB Education Limited.

 In June 2017, RYB Education Limited issued an exchangeable note, or the Parantoux Note, to Parantoux Vintage Fund LP, or Parantoux, in the principal amount of US\$5.25 million.
-The Parantoux Note will be automatically exchanged into

-Class A ordinary shares of our company to be transferred to Parantoux by RYB Education
+The Parantoux Note will be automatically exchanged into 378,378 Class A ordinary shares of our company to be transferred to Parantoux by RYB Education Limited immediately upon the completion of this offering.